themartiancompany/.github/profile/README.md

 Uncensorable unstoppable distributed publishing platform preinstalled on DogeOS and distributed on the Ur.

 Yes we know this may be weird to read but what do you want to do about it?

-If you have doubts go ask Elon Musk.
+If you have doubts go ask Elon Musk, it's not he wil tell you all the truth anyway.